huggingface/diffusers/docs/source/en/using-diffusers/loading_adapters.md

 For both [`~loaders.LoraLoaderMixin.load_lora_weights`] and [`~loaders.UNet2DConditionLoadersMixin.load_attn_procs`], you can pass the `cross_attention_kwargs={"scale": 0.5}` parameter to adjust how much of the LoRA weights to use.
 A value of `0` is the same as only using the base model weights, and a value of `1` is equivalent to using the fully finetuned LoRA.

-For more granular control on the amount of LoRA weights used per layer, you can use [`~loaders.LoraLoaderMixin.set_adapters`] and pass a dictionary specifying how much to scale the weights in each layer by.
+For more granular control on the amount of LoRA weights used per layer, you can use [`~loaders.LoraLoaderMixin.set_adapters`] and pass a dictionary specifying by how much to scale the weights in each layer by.
 ```python
 pipe = ... # create pipeline
 pipe.load_lora_weights(..., adapter_name="my_adapter")